-When our Mennonite forefathers settled in this area some of the first thing they planted around their farm yards for shelter was Lilacs they had brought along from Europe (as it turns out there are no Lilacs native to North America.)
+When our Mennonite forefathers settled in this area some of the first thing they planted around their farm yards for shelter was lilacs they had brought along from Europe (as it turns out there are no lilacs native to North America.)
 Either the Villosa Lilac or the Common French Lilac was the favourites for privacy and protection from prairie winds.
-Zone 2 cold hardy, drought tolerant and very soil tolerant they became a classic in our red river valley.
-Today lilacs are still out top recommendation for a hedge in your yard, or shelter belt around the farm.
-However we have far more options to pick from today that are far more… sensational.
+Zone 2 cold hardy, drought tolerant and very soil tolerant they became a classic in our Red River Valley.
+Today, lilacs are still our top recommendation for a hedge in your yard or shelterbelt around the farm.
+However, we have far more options to pick from today that are far more… sensational.

 My favourite lilac for many years, the Sensation Lilac, is unique.
-It is the only Lilac I have ever come across to have a bi-coloured flower.
-Vibrant purple blossoms with white trim set this Lilac apart from the rest.
+It is the only lilac I have ever come across to have a bi-coloured flower.
+Vibrant purple blossoms with white trim set this lilac apart from the rest.
 True to its French Lilac heritage, Sensation has Zone 2 cold tolerance and excellent soil tolerance.
-Growing 8’-10’ tall in maturity, it is a large shrub, but the size can be easily managed with a yearly pruning.
+Growing 8’-10’ tall in maturity, it is a large shrub: but the size can be easily managed with a yearly pruning.
 This is the one thing that lilacs are particular about.
 Lilacs will flower for one and a half to two weeks.
-Once it is finished flowering and the blossoms have turned brown do you have a two week window to do your pruning for the year.
-After those two weeks have passed the Lilac will form its buds for the next year.
+Once it is finished flowering and the blossoms have turned brown you have a two week window to do your pruning for the year.
+After those two weeks have passed, the lilac will form its buds for the next year.
 Therefore, pruning any time outside of this two week window will remove your flowers from the shrub before they even get a chance to reveal themselves.
 This is a common mistake made by many gardeners who think that a spring pruning is the best approach.
-In most cases this would be correct, but not for the Lilacs.
+In most cases this would be correct, but not for the lilacs.
 Unless of course you have allergies, then this could be very strategic!